puppetlabs/pdk/README.md

 pick generate provider new_provider String:content 'Enum[absent, present]:ensure'
 ```

 This creates all the files required to define a resource type, its provider, and the associated basic tests.
 In this example, the resource type has an `ensure` property with the expected values, and a `String` property named `content`.
-You must quote complex types (such as 'Enum[absent, present]:ensure' above) to avoid issues with the shell.
-TODO: what specifically do we mean by "more complex types"?
-Anything more complicated that `Type:attribute`?
+If your types use Bash special characters, such as 'Enum[absent, present]:ensure' above, you must quote to avoid issues with the shell.

 ### Run static analysis